ThreeMammals/Ocelot/docs/features/routing.rst

     "DownstreamPathTemplate": "/api/subscriptions/{subscription}/updates?unitId={unit}",
   }

 In this example Ocelot will use the value from the ``{unit}`` placeholder in the upstream path template and add it to the downstream request as a query string parameter called ``unitId``!

-Make sure you name the placeholder differently due to `restrictions <#restrictions-on-use>`_ on usage.
+  Note!
+Make sure you name the placeholder differently due to :ref:`routing-merging-of-query-parameters`.

 Query String to Path direction